ulrikdamm/Ulrikdamm.github.io/_posts/2024-12-23-The-DOTS-Guide.md

 ### Avoiding main thread blocking

-Even though the wayponints code before runs in the background, we still end up waiting for the results on the main thread by calling `.Complete()` on the job handle.
+Even though the waypoints code before runs in the background, we still end up waiting for the results on the main thread by calling `.Complete()` on the job handle.
 This might make sense, if you just have a method you need to run, and you need the results immediately before you can do the next thing.
 In other cases, it might be a bit of a waste having the main thread sitting around idle, while a background job is running.
-Sometimes you might be able to do some other useful work on the main thread in the meantime, like if you need to do somework, then calculate something, then do something with that calculation, you can jobify the calcuation and schedule it in the beginning, do the initial work while the job is running, and then complete the job to get the result for the final action.
+Sometimes you might be able to do some other useful work on the main thread in the meantime, like if you need to do some work, then calculate something, then do something with that calculation, you can jobify the calculation and schedule it in the beginning, do the initial work while the job is running, and then complete the job to get the result for the final action.
 That could look something like this:

 ```c#
 void Update() {